BioRAILab/Neural-Brain-for-Embodied-Agents/README.md

 ## Introduction

-This is the official repository of [''Neural Brain for Embodied Agents: Insights from Neuroscience''](https://arxiv.org/pdf/2405.07801v3).
+This is the official repository of [''Neural Brain: A Neuroscience-inspired Framework for Embodied Agents''](https://arxiv.org/pdf/2405.07801v3).
 Specifically, we first.....

 ## Human Brain to Neural Brain